Meet Our Board

 Andy transitioned to computer training in large organisations for a while and returned to youth work to establish and coordinate a series of youth unemployment projects.
 He is currently in a role where he is able to invest in troubled young lives.

-I am married to Wayne, we have 5 adult sons and 10 mokopuna who, along with our wider whanau, are our world.
-Tainui and Ngati Porou are my Iwi and we reside at Glen Massey, out of Ngaruawahia.
+Aroha is married to Wayne, they have 5 adult sons and 10 mokopuna who, along with the wider whanau, are their world.
+Tainui and Ngati Porou are her Iwi and they reside at Glen Massey, out of Ngaruawahia.

-I have 15 years experience in dairy farming and 15 years in beef and sheep farming.
-I was one of the guys, mustering, crutching, feeding contactors and parenting our boys.
+She has 15 years experience in dairy farming and 15 years in beef and sheep farming.
+She was one of the guys, mustering, crutching, feeding contactors and parenting her boys.

 Alan says he is a people leader that leads by example and loves to see teams grow and succeed.
 He is an experienced electronics engineer and has been managing teams and projects in Local Government, Health, IT and Aerospace sectors for more than 20 years and completed his Post Graduate Diploma in Management at Waikato University Business School in 2012.